willstudy/iotex-docs/README.md

       }
     }
   }
 }
 ```

 ## Testnet

 The IoTeX Testnet is now fully open for community and developers!
 Join our Testnet and interact with IoTeX network today!

 ### Set up the node

 Our complete software is packaged in the form of a docker image plus a config file for the convenience of set-up and deployment.
 You can easily set up and run a node by following instructions at https://github.com/iotexproject/iotex-testnet.

 As of now, your node will be join as a fullnode to IoTeX network.
 Once we open the staking/voting on the testnet, you could promote your fullnode to a delegate and participate in block production.
 Expect that in the next few weeks.

 ### Talk to us

-If you encounter any technical problem when connect to the testnet, please do not hesitate to contact us via [gitter](https://gitter.im/iotex-dev-community/Lobby).
+If you encounter any technical problem when connecting to the testnet, please do not hesitate to contact us via [gitter](https://gitter.im/iotex-dev-community/Lobby).
 In addition to this, please file issues under https://github.com/iotexproject/iotex-core/issues and we will investigate.

 ## Write a Smart Contract

 TBD

 ## Glossary

 - Delegate: the blockchain node which is elected to propose and validate new blocks, a.k.a. block producer.